Is COVID-19 Primarily a Disease of Wealthy Countries?

 It is also worth noting that some of the April observations that COVID-19 is hitting wealthy countries much harder than poorer countries continue to hold on a regional basis.

 Israel and Palestine: In early April, Israel, with somewhat less than twice the population of Palestine, had 9,000 confirmed COVID-19 cases.
 By contrast, Palestine had only 254.
-At the end of July, Israel had 71,000 cases to Palestine's 12,000 cases.
+By the end of August, Israel had 117,000 cases to Palestine's 23,000 cases.
 This is in spite of the fact that Israel has so many more resources than Palestine and continues to sabotage Palestinian efforts to fight the pandemic.

 Gaza, which is part of Palestine, has been living under almost complete lockdown without adequate clean water or medicines since 2007, due to the Israeli blockade.